San Jose Police Brutality Lawyers

-We also have represented dedicated police officers and firefighters who in a disaster you would welcome to rescue you or your family and protect you from harm.
+Our San Jose lawyers also have represented dedicated police officers and firefighters who in a disaster you would welcome to rescue you or your family and protect you from harm.
 The injuries they have suffered “just doing their job” are equally heart-breaking.

 Death By Paper Bag.

 The San Jose Police Department brutally tortured and killed 44-year-old Hugh Rushin, who was hallucinating.
 He was fire hosed in the back seat of a patrol car and then a paper bag was taped over his nose and mouth.
 He suffocated and died.
 This article provides the details.

 Shotgun Blast to the Face during an Arrest.

 Donald Coca, 45, was arrested for a traffic violation and not immediately pulling over when the California Highway Patrol lighted him.
 That was a mistake, but what unfolded afterwards was uncalled for.
 As a result of extraordinary incompetence and stupidity, a San Jose Police officer attempted to handcuff Donald while balancing a 12-gauge shotgun on his shoulder.
 The cop kept his finger on the trigger.
 At point blank range, blast from the muzzle totally destroyed Don’s jaw, nose, and mouth.
 It is a miracle he survived.
 Here is the full story.